Building a Customer Support Agent with Claude: Tools, Policy Hooks, and Escalation

 Frequently Asked Questions

-Why return a structured error from the hook instead of just blocking silently?
+Why return a structured error from the hook instead of blocking silently?

-What happens when the model hits max_tokens mid-task?
+What happens when stop_reason is max_tokens mid-task?

 Where This Fits in the Series

-This is lesson 28 of the “How Claude Actually Works” course — the first scenario in the CCA framework (Customer, Code, Agent).
-It takes the abstract loop-and-tools pattern from earlier lessons and grounds it in a concrete production problem: a customer support agent with real constraints, adversarial inputs, and a human handoff path.
-The multi-agent research system covered next builds on the same structural ideas — scope, hooks, structured errors, and logging — just with more agents in play.
-Browse all tutorials to see the full course map.
+This is lesson 28 of How Claude Actually Works — the first capstone build in the series.
+It takes the abstract patterns from earlier episodes and grounds them in a concrete production problem with real constraints, adversarial inputs, and a human handoff path.

 Found this useful?
 The deep version lives on YouTube — new breakdowns of how AI dev tools actually work, weekly.